-Table 50 shows the main inequality indices from EUROMOD and IDS.
-The simulated disposable equivalised (median) income is underestimated at each income deciles in all policy years (as the total median in Table 48).
-The ratios are lowest (0.81-0.92) in 2007.
+Table 64 shows the main inequality indices from EUROMOD and IDS.
+The simulated disposable equivalised (median) income is underestimated at each income deciles in all policy years (as the total median).
+The ratios are lowest (0.81-0.90) in 2007.
 As said before, the main reasons are different income concepts in these two data, imputed variables in EUROMOD and the simulations itself.